anujpanveli/Pycharm-Facial-Recognition/README.md

 # Pycharm-Facial-Recognition
-A simple program that recognizes a face from set of faces after being trained on a sample of faces
+A simple program that recognizes a face  after being trained on a sample of faces

                                    INSTRUCTIONS FOR EXECUTING THE FILE